brianpham94/cogsmap/milestone8.md

 ***Thomas Loh's Prototypes***

+Shows time sensitive events that will occur over time and will allow a user to check these particularly since these will be a source for foot-traffic.
+This will be stored in the side bar menu.
+They can then click the events and it will navigate them to the location of it on the map with a foot-traffic density analysis.
 1. Initial Map...
 Opening Menu
 2. Clicking on Time-Sensitive Events in Menu
 3. Display Time sensitive Events